biodash/biodash.github.io/content/codeclub-about/index.md

 - In the first series, we will focus on all things **R**: from data analysis and visualization to efficient coding, R Markdown, and so on.
-- There will be no consistent analysis type or data type (e.g. genomic data);
-  instead, we will focus on **building general skills** and applying those to a wide variety of data.
+- There will be no consistent analysis type or data type --- instead, we will focus on **building general skills** and applying those to a wide variety of data.
 - Each week, **materials and suggested reading** will be posted up front at the [Sessions page](/post/).
     Like at a Journal Club, doing some preparatory homework by reading these materials will help you get the most out of it.